How to Create a Table of Contents in APA Format

-• Double line space the entries.
+• Apply double line spacing to the entries.

 Preparation for the Table of Contents